igorkrupitsky/Audio/README.md

 - Desktop and Mobile friendly
 - MySQL to store metadata
 - Assumes each folder holds one audiobook
-- Offline mode let you download and folders
+- Offline mode let you download files
 - VB Script that Selenium  to scrape the web and update Book info (Link, Title, Author, Rating, Pub date)
 - Ability to set my own rating